 With that said, if it’s the end of the semester and you have $30 leftover, go nuts.
 Buy every snack you can for your ride home.

 Dining plus rolls over:

 If it’s the spring semester though, and you have money left over, definitely use it.
-This is something you already paid for and it will just go to waste if you don’t utilize it.
+This is something you already paid for and it will just go to waste if you don’t make use of it.

 Find cheap alternatives:

-One of the best ways to save money on campus is to figure out food prices at each one of the locations on campus.
+One of the best ways to save money on campus is to figure out food prices at each one of the dining halls.

 Also, Starbucks coffee is great, but there are several other locations on campus where you can get your caffeine buzz for half the price.

 Having these two items in your backpack will go a long way to ensure that you are hydrated on campus and awake enough to finish that homework assignment at Bracken Library.

 Plus, reusable containers go a long way in reducing the amount of waste you produce.
 While refilling personal water bottles and travel mugs at soda dispensers was prohibited during the 2020-21 school year on account of the COVID-19 pandemic, dining customers will be allowed to use them again come this fall.